 But I think that both Erin and Simon would also agree that it’s not always bad….as with life, we all have our ups and downs…

 For the last year Erin and Simon have been in South America and they have just moved on to Panama to explore Central America.
-They write about their travels and life as digital nomads on Never Ending Voyage and run the location independent web design and development business Line In Web Design.
+They write about their travels and life as digital nomads on their website Never Ending Voyage and run their location independent web design and development business.